tktracker/IntuneDocs/intune/fundamentals/in-development.md

 - App failed to install.
 Dependencies defined by the admin were not met.

 ### Retarget web clips to Microsoft Edge on iOS devices<!-- 5455276 -->
 Web clips, which act as pinned web apps on iOS devices, will need to be updated.
 Newly deployed web clips will open in Microsoft Edge instead of the Intune Managed Browser if required to open in a protected browser.
 You must retarget pre-existing web clips to ensure they open in Microsoft Edge instead of the Managed Browser.

+### macOS Company Portal user experience improvements<!-- 5568987 -->
+We are making improvements to the macOS device enrollment experience and the Company Portal app for Mac.
+You can expect the following:
+- A better Microsoft **AutoUpdate** experience during enrollment that will ensure your users have the latest version of the Company Portal.
+- An enhanced compliance check step during enrollment.
+- Support for copied Incident IDs, so your users can send errors from their devices to your company support team faster.

+For more information about enrollment and the Company Portal app for Mac, see Enroll your macOS device using the Company Portal app (https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-macos-cp).

+### Screen removed from Company Portal, Android work profile enrollment<!--6103987 -->
+The **What's next?** screen will be removed from the Android work profile enrollment flow in Company Portal, to streamline the user experience.
+Go to [Enroll with Android work profile]( https://docs.microsoft.com/intune-user-help/enroll-device-android-work-profile) to see the current Android work profile enrollment flow.

+#### Microsoft Defender Advanced Threat Protection (ATP) app for macOS<!-- 5424518 idready -->
+Intune will provide an easy way to deploy the Microsoft Defender Advanced Threat Protection (ATP) app for macOS to managed Mac devices.
+For more information, see [Microsoft Defender Advanced Threat Protection for Mac](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-atp-mac).

 <!-- ***********************************************-->
 ## Device configuration